orm81zp/assistant-bot/README.md

 -   Search by notes or tags.

 The Assistant Bot can be restarted without losing data.
 All data (contacts, notes) are stored on the hard disk.
 Default dump file name is `assistant_data.bin`.
 To specify a dump file send its name as a first argument of `run_bot`, for example `run_bot work_contacts.bin`.
-Acceptable extension is `.bin` or `.data`.
+Acceptable extension is `.bin` or `.dat`.
 Data is saved only after closing the programm by `exit` or `close` commands and restoring after running next time.

 ### Commands